Allow ESPs and multiple ESMs

 These are the easy points where extra work is required; references and saves are more difficult and will be addressed separately.

-#13 Updated by Marc Zinnschlag almost 2 years ago
+#13 Updated by Marc Zinnschlag about 2 years ago

 Actually, 3 and 4 are not related to this issue in any way (they also can show up in single ESM file scenarios, when a different ESM is used than Morrowind.esm; e.g. a TC).
 There are plenty of unsupported script instructions and there are also some unsupported NIF features (probably more than Bloodmoon is using).
 We already have issues for these in the tracker.